thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 24 February 2023
+### Daily Rundown on Saturday, 25 February 2023

-- The average temperature today is 7.83˚C;
+- The average temperature today is 6.44˚C;
-- With highs of 8.04˚C and lows of 0.67˚C.
+- With highs of 6.76˚C and lows of 0.35˚C.
 - You can expect overcast clouds for the day.

 <!-- weather_marker ends -->